JThh/fair-alloc-app-ra/maintenance/MAINTENANCE.md

 This app is currently running on my own Streamlit cloud account.
 If the account happens to be malfunctioning (which is rare), you should fork this repository to your account.
 Please follow [this link](https://github.com/JThh/fair-alloc-app-ra/fork) to fork it.

 Now, you should open an account at Streamlit cloud with [this signup link](https://share.streamlit.io/signup), and choose `continue with GitHub`.
-Grant the access from GitHub to Streamlit Cloud before you [follow this guide](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app)(from `Deploy your app` onwards) to complete the deployment step. **Remember to choose the `new_main` branch and set the main file path as `Welcome.py`**.
-Set the custom domain as any link you would like.
+Grant the access from GitHub to Streamlit Cloud before you [follow this guide](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app) (from `Deploy your app` onwards) to complete the deployment step. **Remember to choose the `new_main` branch and set the main file path as `Welcome.py`**.
+Set the custom domain as any link you like.

 ![Deployment Choices](./deploy-an-app.png)